aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2150 1C opening/- 1C opening -.md

 > {| s:2 h:J87 d:AT83 c:AQT93 --shape --hcp |}

-A better than minimum unbalanced hand with long diamonds that should be opened {1C}:
+A better-than-minimum unbalanced hand with long diamonds that should be opened {1C}:

 > {| s:T62 h:AK d:AQ65432 c:7 --shape --hcp |}